 - Slice the beef a day ahead and store it in the refrigerator.

 - Chop the veggies a day ahead.
-To keep the veggies super fresh, cover them with a piece of dump paper towel and store them in a resealable bag or air tight container the refrigerator.
+To keep the veggies super fresh, cover them with a piece of damp paper towel and store them in a resealable bag or air tight container the refrigerator.

 - Combine the sauce ingredients a day ahead and store it in a lidded jar or airtight container in the refrigerator